GregWaters/Golem/docs/specification.md

 The largest part of learning a language is how it will help you make what you want to make.
 Golem has been designed from the ground up to benefit all kinds of programmers.
 Unless you do web-dev, but you did that to yourself.

 Golem got its name while I was trying to think of a creature that embodies all the things I want the language to be; ***solid, stable, and simple.***

+# Philosophy
+> *Make it work, then make it right.*

+It's easy to make a working product in Golem, but if you want to make it *right*, you are encouraged to tune your code like a piano until it's something you can truly be proud of.

+> *Don't do anything at runtime that can be done at compile-time*

+Because Golem is compiled, we can employ truly lossless abstraction techniques to remove ambiguity in code (see "Representing Data" below).
+Things like code compression in Javascript or Python bytecode compilation and subsequent interpretation aren't things you have to worry about.
+This means that we can fully analyze the code from all angles to see the best way to generate code for the processor.
+Of course, this has its limits.
+For instance, we don't want to inline every function call as that would massively bloat the resulting machine code (see C++ methods), nor would we want to statically link everything for the sake of performance (see Golang).

 # Comments
 All comments are denoted with the `#` symbol, and last for the rest of the line.